WP Umbrella Logo

 The WP Umbrella Team

-Understanding the WordPress REST API
+What is the WordPress REST API?

 The WordPress REST (Representational State Transfer) API (Application Programming Interface) enables developers to interact with WordPress using standard HTTP methods and protocols.
 It enables external applications, websites, and services to programmatically access and manipulate WordPress content, such as posts, pages, users, and more, over the internet.